- About Us

 - Baylor University catalogues and publications;

-- dust jackets from books, which often contain hard-to-find photographs and biographical information about less well known authors; and
+- dust jackets from books, which often contain hard-to-find photographs and biographical information about lesser known authors; and